lyndon025/playtested/src/content/article/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-05-heroes-legends-magic-and-mayhem-first-impressions-n-innocence
+title: Heroes, legends, magic, and mayhem | First Impressions - N-INNOCENCE
+game: N-INNOCENCE
 description: N-INNOCENCE is a mobile game that takes you on a journey through a world of heroes, legends, magic, and mayhem.
 With its gacha-infused side-scrolling RPG fighting gameplay, this game offers a unique experience that is both addicting and exciting.
 It is currently out now at a limited capacity, for North American Regions only on both Android and iOS.
 featured: false
-pubDate: 2023-03-05
-tags:
-- action
-- mobile
-- n-innocence
-- playstation 2
-- playstation 3
-- taptap
-thumb: /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-0.avif
-title: Heroes, legends, magic, and mayhem | First Impressions - N-INNOCENCE
-game: N-INNOCENCE
 gallery:
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-0.avif
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-1.avif
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-2.avif
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-3.avif
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-4.avif
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-5.avif
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-6.avif
   - /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-7.avif
+pubDate: 2023-03-05
+tags:
+  - action
+  - mobile
+  - n-innocence
+  - playstation-2
+  - playstation-3
+  - taptap
+thumb: /images/reviews/legacy/2023-03-05-heroes-legends-magic-and-mayhem--first-impressions---n-innocence-0.avif
 ---

 N-INNOCENCE is a mobile game that takes you on a journey through a world of heroes, legends, magic, and mayhem.
 With its gacha-infused side-scrolling RPG fighting gameplay, this game offers a unique experience that is both addicting and exciting.
 It is currently out now at a limited capacity, for North American Regions only on both Android and iOS.

 You find out you are transported into a magical world full of mythological and legendary beings from across human history and folklore, including a female Thor from Norse mythology.